How To Get Into Vanderbilt: Admission Requirements & Tips

 Include an Extensive, Well-Organized Extracurricular List

-The admissions committee at Vanderbilt will want to see a list of all of your extracurricular activities.
+The Vanderbilt admissions committee will want to see a list of all of your extracurricular activities.
 Vanderbilt states that “admissions counselors will certainly read the entire list,” so be sure not to leave anything out.

 Vanderbilt cares about what you do outside of the classroom and wants to enroll students who contribute to campus culture and participate in various clubs and organizations.